 Tony Pulis' side were once again wasteful in front of goal, missing three gilt-edged chances at crucial points in the contest, although Liverpool could have also put the game out of sight early in the second half when some of West Brom's forward players neglected their defensive duties in search of an equaliser.

-WEST BROMWICH, England -- Three points on West Brom's 3-0 win vs. Chelsea in the Premier League.
+WEST BROMWICH, England -- Three thoughts on Liverpool's 1-0 win at West Brom in the Premier League.

 1. Top-four finish looms ever larger for Liverpool

 First Stoke, now West Brom.
 In successive weeks, Jurgen Klopp's Liverpool have negotiated two of the Premier League's toughest destinations to collect six points that keep them in third place, two points ahead of Manchester City.

 "We've got Tony Pulis," home fans had sung in the opening minutes, as if to signal what type of occasion this would be....

 A run of three games in a week ended with West Brom succumbing to a 1-0 loss against Southampton at The Hawthorns on Saturday, meaning that Tony Pulis' side failed to score in any of their three games in that week-long period.

 After a tremendous run of home form, West Brom has lost two of its past three fixtures at The Hawthorns, which suggests that teams may now have a game plan in place to combat the main threats of Pulis' team.

 After a tremendous rear-guard action at Old Trafford to earn a 0-0 draw, West Brom were brought back down to earth with a crash as they put in a lacklustre performance in a 2-0 loss to Watford at Vicarage Road on Tuesday.

 Tony Pulis' side appeared to be exhausted both mentally and physically, with some uncharacteristically poor defensive play allowing Watford a couple of opportunities they took full advantage of.